dewitt4/Cloud-Custodain/docs/source/developer/packaging.rst

-Our additional tooling around poetry is to help automate management across the half-dozen custodian packages as well as to keep requirements and setup.py files intact.
+Our additional tooling around poetry is to help automate management across the half-dozen custodian packages as well as to keep requirements and setup.py files in sync.
 We continue to use setuptools/pip in our CI infrastructure as it offers significant speed benefits [0].
 To ensure the poetry install is exercised as part of CI, we do maintain the main docker image via poetry.